shevabam/TweetBoxBot/README.md

 - random Ron Swanson quote
 - random popular movie title and picture
 - the Astronomy Picture Of the Day from NASA
+- NumberAPI, an API of intersting number facts

 TweetBoxBot is used on my Raspberry Pi 2 with the dedicated Twitter account  [@TweetBoxBot](https://twitter.com/tweetboxbot).